Alleviate Your Allergies

 Cover Your Face

 For many homeowners, autumn means yard work.
 Raking, pruning, fertilizing, mulching—there’s a lot involved in getting your garden ready for its winter rest.
 But while tending a garden can be very enjoyable, breathing in the massive amounts of pollen and mold spores mixed in with those fallen leaves, grass clippings, and mulch is not.
-A dust mask (you’ll find both disposable and reusable versions at hardware stores) is a must for keeping pollen out of your nose and mouth.
-When the yard work is done, change out of your work clothes right away and toss them into the wash so pollen from your clothing doesn’t scatter around the house.
+Grab one of your face masks to wear while doing yard work to keep pollen out of your nose and mouth.
+When the landscaping work is done, change out of your work clothes right away and toss them into the wash so pollen from your clothing doesn’t scatter around the house.

 Close the Windows